-The fastest WebPlotDigitizer alternative for most users is DataFromChart, because it adds XLSX export with the chart embedded, color-based auto-extraction, and a modern UI without installation.
-WebPlotDigitizer is still the best choice when you need polar plots, ternary diagrams, or full offline operation.
+The fastest WebPlotDigitizer alternative for most users is DataFromChart — XLSX with chart embedded, color auto-extraction, modern UI, no install.
+WebPlotDigitizer remains best for polar plots, ternary diagrams, or full offline use.

 Comparison at a glance